sports injury clinic

 Goal Setting

-Goal setting is a highly useful and worthwhile technique.
+Goal setting for stress management in sport is a highly useful and worthwhile technique.
 Having set goals helps the athlete to:

 • Direct their attention to the task in hand